 The holiday season is the time when the family gathers.
 A family gathering can be a bit chaotic, but it also provides you with plenty of opportunities for good photos.
 Get your camera out and hunt for heartwarming ‘family moment’ photos.
 Whether it’s candid or not, make sure it captures your family holiday spirit.

-Tip: Check out this family photography guide to help you with tackle the technical and practical matters in photographing family, especially if there’s a big group involved.
-If you’re looking to capture kids, check these kids photography tips from the experts.
+Tip: Check out this family photography guide to help you tackle the technical and practical matters in photographing family, especially if there’s a big group involved.
+If you’re looking to capture kids, check these kids’ photography tips from the experts.

 Everybody always has fun playing with multiple exposures, and it’s also a good opportunity to be as creative as you can.
 You can create multiple exposure photos using the particular setting or tool in the camera, or process the images later in Photoshop.

 Just like with other skills in photography, experimenting and practicing is the key to improvement.
-But for this one, you also need to have a concept, or at least a vision of the image you want to create.
-If you’re a beginner, this article explains the basics of multiple exposure, with a few tips to help you start.
+But for this one, you also need to have a concept or at least a vision of the image you want to create.
+If you’re a beginner, this article explains the basics of multiple exposures, with a few tips to help you start.